About Core Strokes

 The approach is grounded in direct embodied experience and explores how breath, fascia, posture, emotion, and relational attunement mutually influence one another in health, development, and healing.

-Core Strokes integrates insights from body-oriented psychotherapy, neurofascial science, developmental and attachment dynamics, and energetic regulation.
+Core Strokes integrates insights from body-oriented psychotherapy and somatic approaches, as well as neurofascial science, developmental and attachment dynamics, and energetic regulation.
 Within this framework, elements such as breath phases, fascial textures, and relational resonance are used as guiding organizers of therapeutic process and learning.

 Terms such as somatic, experiential, emotional bodywork, body-oriented psychotherapy, bodymind work, as well as neuro-affective, neuro-fascial, or related expressions, are used here as descriptive references to the broader transdisciplinary field of embodied therapeutic, educational, and relational practices in which Core Strokes is situated.
 These terms are used in their general descriptive sense and do not refer to a single, named method or branded system.